 Who Must File a Connecticut Return?

-If you are a resident or part-year resident of Connecticut and your gross income exceeds $15,000 (single filer), you must file a Connecticut income tax return.
+If you are a resident or part-year resident of Connecticut and you meet the gross income test, you must file a Connecticut income tax return.
 If your gross income is less than that amount but you had Connecticut income tax withheld from your wages, you must also file a Connecticut income tax return.

-If you are a nonresident of Connecticut with Connecticut source income and your gross income exceeds $15,000 (single filer), you must file a Connecticut income tax return.
+If you are a nonresident of Connecticut with Connecticut source income and you meet the gross income test, you must file a Connecticut income tax return.
 If your gross income is less than that amount but you had Connecticut income tax withheld from your wages, you must also file a Connecticut income tax return.
-Connecticut source income includes wages earned for working in Connecticut, income from a business or trade conducted in Connecticut, and include from the sale or rental of real or tangible personal property located in Connecticut.
+Connecticut source income includes wages earned for working in Connecticut, income from a business or trade conducted in Connecticut, and income from the sale or rental of real or tangible personal property located in Connecticut.

 My Income is Exempt from Federal Income Tax by Treaty, Am I Subject to Connecticut Tax on that Income?

 Income that is exempt from federal income tax by treaty between the United States and your native country, is not exempt from Connecticut income tax.
 In calculating your Connecticut income tax, you must begin with federal adjusted gross income and add to that amount any “treaty income” that is excluded from federal income tax.
-See the instructions in the Connecticut income tax instructions.
+See the Connecticut income tax instructions for more information.